 State Licensure or Certification Information

-For information on the specific states the institution has determined its Practical Nursing program curriculum meets the state educational requirements for licensure or certification regardless of modality, please visit our Practical Nursing Licensure webpage.
+Find information on the specific states the institution has determined its Practical Nursing program curriculum meets the state educational requirements for licensure or certification regardless of modality.